Gonefloatintheworld/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Visual SLAM
-  - Computational Linguistics
+  - Semantic Segmentation
   - Information Retrieval

 # Education to show in About widget